open-telemetry/semantic-conventions/docs/database/redis.md

 **[1]:** For **Redis**, the value provided for `db.query.text` SHOULD correspond to the syntax of the Redis CLI.
 If, for example, the [`HMSET` command](https://redis.io/commands/hmset) is invoked, `"HMSET myhash field1 'Hello' field2 'World'"` would be a suitable value for `db.query.text`.

-**[2]:** Should be collected by default only if there is sanitization that excludes sensitive information.
+**[2]:** SHOULD be collected by default only if there is sanitization that excludes sensitive information.

 **[3]:** If a database operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.
 <!-- endsemconv -->